St. Petersburg Workmen's Petition to the Tsar: The March "Program of Five"

-After familiarizing with the text of the program, the workers came to the conclusion that it was acceptable to them.
+After familiarizing themselves with the text of the program, the workers came to the conclusion that it was acceptable to them.
 "We were astonished," recalled A. E. Karelin. — After all, I was still a Bolshevik, I had not broken with the party, I was helping it, cleaning it up; Kuzin was a Menshevik.
 Varnashyov and Vasiliev, although they were nonpartisans, were honest, loyal, good, understanding people.
 And here we all saw that what Gapon wrote was broader than the Social-Democrats.
 Here we realized that Gapon was an honest man, and we believed him".
 N. M. Varnashyov added in his memoirs that "for none of those gathered was the program a surprise, because Gapon was partly forced by them to develop it".
 Asked by the workers how he intended to make his program public, Gapon replied that he did not intend do so, but first intended to expand the activities of his "Sobranie" to include as many people as possible.
 With thousands and tens of thousands of people in its ranks, the "Assembly" will become such a force that both the capitalists and the government will have to reckon with it.
 If an economic strike arose on the basis of general discontent, it would then be possible to make political demands on the government.
 The workmen accepted the plan.

 After this incident, Gapon was able to overcome the distrust of the radical workers, and they agreed to help him.
 After Karelin and his comrades joined the ranks of "Sobranie", they agitated among the masses to join Gapon's society, and their numbers began to grow.
 At the same time, the "Karelians" continued to make sure that Gapon did not deviate from the planned program and reminded him of his commitments at every opportunity.